MiraiSubject/awesome-osu-tournaments/README.md

 - [osu!
 Tournament & Map Database](https://otmd.konotorii.com) (by Konotorii) - Tournament map database targetting easier pooling for mappoolers.

 ### Tournament Overlay Templates
-- [VCL Tournament Overlay](https://github.com/vncommunityleague/vcl-tournament-overlay) (by Hoaq) - Gosumemory-compatible 1v1 tournament overlay, made to reduce headache of setting up Lazer tournament client.
+- [VCL Tournament Overlay - Lazer edition](https://github.com/vncommunityleague/vcl-tournament-overlay) (by Hoaq) - Gosumemory-compatible 1v1 tournament overlay, made to reduce headache of setting up Lazer tournament client.

 ### Tutorials

 - [How to Set Up the osu!
 Tournament Client](https://youtu.be/Zg5TmlacCg4) (by Dio) - A video tutorial on setting up and using the osu! tournament client.
 - [How to Set Up and Use the osu!
 Lazer Tournament Client](https://youtu.be/l_nFynsxKRs) (by Dio) - A lengthy video tutorial on setting up and using the osu!lazer tournament client.
-- [Tournament Hosting Guide](https://docs.google.com/document/d/1aveFDrzwC9TiRrHAsDfRW0bVSKs3JY-v8TNmN0kB484/edit) (by Fairy Bread a.k.a. ill onion) - The longest plain-text guide on hosting and staffing osu! tournaments, covering basically every aspect for Standard tournaments and all aspects besides mappooling for other game mode tournaments.
+- [Tournament Hosting Guide](https://docs.google.com/document/d/1aveFDrzwC9TiRrHAsDfRW0bVSKs3JY-v8TNmN0kB484/) (by Fairy Bread a.k.a. ill onion) - The longest plain-text guide on hosting and staffing osu! tournaments, covering basically every aspect for Standard tournaments and all aspects besides mappooling for other game mode tournaments.
-- [Comprehensive Tournament Role Guide](https://docs.google.com/document/d/1ynEItqDBZYp9CVuFuJAJ6WBPLm20AacOrdiRGolUpEA/edit) (by Nathaniel) - A compregensive plain-text guide on almost, if not every, single role and aspect for Standard tournaments, with links and references to other resources like role-specific guides and templates.
+- [Comprehensive Tournament Role Guide](https://docs.google.com/document/d/1ynEItqDBZYp9CVuFuJAJ6WBPLm20AacOrdiRGolUpEA/) (by Nathaniel) - A compregensive plain-text guide on almost, if not every, single role and aspect for Standard tournaments, with links and references to other resources like role-specific guides and templates.
-- [Mappooling Guide](https://docs.google.com/document/d/1PERMOiwSI-mJ8s-hCsNVEG1FVeInMWyBC1eZv1iZ9SI/edit) (by dqwed) - A more modern mappooling guide as a counterpart to the more famous mappooling guides by [Dada](https://docs.google.com/document/d/e/2PACX-1vSEsDvb6MoutgXNY8j7-oiMMyVeJyNxISmmXPhxU0hzxNrxHl3TsuBv1FgLJgXqHGeUUlDgOWVTWnpj/pub) and [Smoothie World](https://docs.google.com/document/d/1lv_tW35cSZtqK4PtOJoatzfnin67TIBDIpeKVcHHlL8/pub).
+- [Mappooling Guide](https://docs.google.com/document/d/1PERMOiwSI-mJ8s-hCsNVEG1FVeInMWyBC1eZv1iZ9SI/) (by dqwed) - A more modern mappooling guide as a counterpart to the more famous mappooling guides by [Dada](https://docs.google.com/document/d/e/2PACX-1vSEsDvb6MoutgXNY8j7-oiMMyVeJyNxISmmXPhxU0hzxNrxHl3TsuBv1FgLJgXqHGeUUlDgOWVTWnpj/pub) and [Smoothie World](https://docs.google.com/document/d/1lv_tW35cSZtqK4PtOJoatzfnin67TIBDIpeKVcHHlL8/pub).
 - [Mappool video guide](https://www.youtube.com/watch?v=MBVaAffk4is) (by DigitalHypno) - A video guide on mappooling.
-- [Pooling for 6 Digits](https://docs.google.com/document/d/10HMPaSnTgQ8OjedlzobFBCB_EyqDBayUqL1Us7iUC7I/edit) (by Quag) - A mappooling guide for the 6 digit rank range.
+- [Pooling for 6 Digits](https://docs.google.com/document/d/10HMPaSnTgQ8OjedlzobFBCB_EyqDBayUqL1Us7iUC7I/) (by Quag) - A mappooling guide for the 6 digit rank range.
-- [Refereeing Guide](https://docs.google.com/document/d/1CDZCOS1xHFFI6rotEJqPsYfnGBgjGlZk8FNxMDWzOmg/edit) (by Yazzehh) - A text guide on refereeing, including tournament client setup for live-spectating any match you happen to be reffing.
+- [Refereeing Guide](https://docs.google.com/document/d/1CDZCOS1xHFFI6rotEJqPsYfnGBgjGlZk8FNxMDWzOmg/) (by Yazzehh) - A text guide on refereeing, including tournament client setup for live-spectating any match you happen to be reffing.
 - [Regex for Discord Handles and osu!
 User IDs](https://gist.github.com/DRCallaghan/8d394d0b510f75fa58c2267cd1e4da32) (by Dio) - A text guide on using regular expressions to control registration form input.